CommunitySolidServer/configuration-generator/README.md

 ### Limiting the options available to users

-The `options` parameter expects a JSON key/value object with the keys being the choices for which you want to limit the options, and the values being arrays of strings containing the options that are still valid.
+The `options` parameter expects a JSON key/value object with the keys being the choices for which you want to limit the options, and the values being a string or an arrays of strings containing the options that are still valid.

 To know what strings to use for the available choices and strings, you can have a look at the HTML source of the generator, or the objects in <https://github.com/CommunitySolidServer/configuration-generator/tree/main/src/choices/specifics>.